 In this experiment you’re going to read a series of short statements and rate each on the degree that it was about facts, preferences, and morality.
 The statements will appear one section at a time, so first the statement will show up at the top, then you’ll have to press the space bar to see the ratings.

 Once you press the space bar you’ll see all three ratings below the statement.
-The ratings will ask the degree that you think the statement is about facts, about preferencs, and about morality.
+The ratings will ask the degree that you think the statement is about facts, about preferences, and about morality.
 Use the ‘a’ and ‘d’ keys to slide the rating bar left and right, and use space to confirm your answer.
 If you move the bar all the way to the left, then you’d be saying that the statement is “not at all” about facts, morality, or preferences.
 If you move the bar all the way to the right, then you’d be saying the statement is “completely” about facts, morality, or preferences.
 Remember that you can give any combination of answers.
 So something could be completely about facts, but also a bit about morality, and not at all about preferences.
 You’ll pick an answer for the top question first, then after it’s confirmed, you’ll answer the second question, then the third question.
 Each time, you just need to press space to confirm your answer.

 An important thing to keep in mind is that you you’ll have 14 seconds to give all your answers, so try to answer as fast as you can.
 When we let you practice in a moment, we’ll let you give the ratings without any time pressure, then we’ll add the time limit so you get a feeling for how much time you will have in the actual experiment.
 Do you have any questions about the instructions?
 It will make more sense once you actually do the practice round.